EMURP/SSMT-UI/README.md

 npm install # install project dependencies npm run start:dev # start the development server
 ```

+## Login

+To login, use one of the following username/password combinations.

+* Username = admin, password = admin
+* Username = developer1, password = developer1
+* Username = developer2, password = developer2

+Or log in using [CILogon](https://cilogon.org/) with your university or Google account.

 ## Development Scripts

 Install development/build dependencies